-Ancient Egyptian is a dead language whose history is generally divided into the following main phases: Old Egyptian (mid to late 3rd BCE), Middle Egyptian (ca. 2200170 BCE), Late Egyptian (14th7th cent.
+Ancient Egyptian is a dead language whose history is generally divided into the following main phases: Old Egyptian (mid- to late 3rd millennium BCE), Middle Egyptian (ca. 2200–1700 BCE), Late Egyptian (14th–7th cent.
 BCE), Demotic (7th cent.
-BCE5th cent.
-CE) and Coptic (ca. cent.ca.
-14th CE).
-My contribution involves data coming from the whole history of the language but focuses on Old and Middle Egyptian (known as Earlier Egyptian in Egyptological linguistics).
-Negation and negative patterns in Ancient Egyptian have long been one of the thorniest topic in Egyptological linguistics. easons for this are twofold.
+BCE–5th cent.
+CE) and Coptic (ca. 4th cent.–ca. 14th cent.
+CE).
+My contribution involves data coming from the whole history of the language, but focuses on Old and Middle Egyptian (known as Earlier Egyptian in Egyptological linguistics).
+Negation and negative patterns in Ancient Egyptian have long been one of the thorniest topics in Egyptological linguistics.
+The reasons for this are twofold.
 From a philological viewpoint, the very spelling of negative morphemes appears to be problematic.
-Due to the functional characteristics of hieroglyphic writing, not only the functions but also the forms negation have been subject to debate.
+Due to the functional characteristics of hieroglyphic writing, not only the functions but also the forms of negation have been subject to debate.
 On the other hand, the linguistic approach to Egyptian negation has suffered from a lack of precision in its diachronic dimension.
 The latter is perfectly understandable, given the state of the art.
-It is especially noteworthy that the language known as Earlier Egyptian covers a time from 3000 to 1300 BCE.
-Such a period may obviously appear to historical linguists as long enough to allow for substantial changes in the language, but for grammarians exploring the history of Egyptian, it has long been considered as a more or less homogeneous unit.
-A better understanding of changes happening in the course of this history may be reached with a more fine-grained analysis of the .
+It is especially noteworthy that the language known as Earlier Egyptian covers a time period spanning from 3000 to 1300 BCE.
+Such a period may obviously appear to historical linguists as long enough to allow for substantial changes in the language, but for grammarians exploring the enduring history of Egyptian, it has long been considered as a more or less homogeneous unit.
+A better understanding of the changes happening in the course of this history may be reached with a more fine-grained analysis of the sources.
 In this context, the evolution of negation represents one of the more fertile fields of investigation.
-More specifically, the historical attestation of the Egyptian language offers a precious chance the evolution of a negative system the long run.
-Previous studies already attempted to recognize well-known patterns of change in Egyptian data.
-As show in van der Auwera (2009), the very notion of Jespersen cycle was formulated by Gardiner, a famous gyptologist, as soon as 1904.
-Attested history of negation in Earlier Egyptian presents us with an ongoing negative existential cycle.
-The understanding of the way negation functions in this phase of the language can thus improve greatly thanks to recent typological research after Croft’s pioneering formulation in 1991, especially Veselinova (20132012016).
-In a reciprocal way, ing these historical data may bring to light an interesting case that allows the postulated motivations for changes at each step of the cyclical model as elaborated in previous studies.
+More specifically, the historical attestation of the Egyptian language offers a precious chance to analyse the evolution of a negative system over the long run.
+Previous studies have already attempted to recognize well-known patterns of change in the Egyptian data.
+As shown in van der Auwera (2009), the very notion of the Jespersen cycle was formulated by Gardiner, a famous Egyptologist, as soon as 1904.
+An attested history of negation in Earlier Egyptian presents us with an ongoing negative existential cycle (NEC).
+The understanding of the way negation functions in this phase of the language can thus improve greatly, thanks to recent typological research after Croft’s pioneering formulation in 1991, especially by Veselinova (2013; 2014;, 2016).
+In a reciprocal way, analysing these historical data may bring to light an interesting case that allows an assessment of the postulated motivations for changes at each step of the cyclical model, as elaborated in previous studies.

-This contributions thus go as follows Section 2 is a general description of the Egyptian NEC presenting new analysis of the data Section 3 explores the diachrony of the NEC in a more detailed way, focusing on problems bound with the nature of the documentation, and highlights the results that can still be gained.
-Section 4 examines the interplay of functional motivations such as analogy or emphasis with structural features in changes within the NEC.
-A tentative conclusion Section 5 widens the perspective opened by the study of the Egyptian NEC show its relevance to the larger understanding of grammaticalization paths involved in the renewal of the verbal system in Older Egyptian.
-At the end of this contribution, a table in presents the main patterns involved in the NEC.
+This article’s contributions thus go as follows: Section 2 is a general description of the Egyptian NEC, presenting new analysis of the data.
+Section 3 explores the diachrony of the NEC in a more detailed way, focusing on problems bound with the nature of the documentation, and it highlights the results that can still be gained.
+Section 4 examines the interplay of functional motivations, such as analogy or emphasis with structural features in changes within the NEC.
+A tentative conclusion in Section 5 widens the perspective opened by the study of the Egyptian NEC, showing its relevance to the larger understanding of grammaticalization paths involved in the renewal of the verbal system in Older Egyptian.
+At the end of this contribution, a table in Appendix presents the main patterns involved in the NEC.
 It may be useful for the reader to refer to this table in order to better understand the position of each detailed step in the general history.

-2 The Ancient Egyptian NEC A general view
+2. The Ancient Egyptian NEC: A general view